AbdoullahBougataya/Flight_controller/README.md

 ## Overview

-This repository has the software part of a DIY flight controller.
+This repository is the software part of a DIY flight controller.
 It's for people who want to build their own flight controller.
 This project is based on what we've learned (and what we're still learning) as Control & Automation engineering students. **The software has features for flight stabilization, sensor integration, PID control, and signal processing**.
 Compatible with quadcopter drones.

 ## Project structure
 ``` sh